• The Delaware River Railroad Excursions

 Other events along your journey...

-For an additional fee ( only $5.00) add the Susquehanna Mining Company to your adventure.
+For an additional fee ( only $8.00) add the The Susquehanna Mine to your adventure.
 Learn the amusing and trajic history of the mine and pan for gem stones you can take home!
 From late August to the end of October play the game where getting lost is half the fun!
-Come explore the Corn Maze. this is also only a $5.00 add on when purchasing tickets.
+Come explore the Corn Maze.
+This is also only a $5.00 add on when purchasing tickets.

 The River Train